HarcourtsAcademy/grav/user/pages/02.courses/04.sales/02.sales_programme/01.gsthw/modular_sidebar.md

 ## Getting Started the Harcourts Way Structure
 Getting Started the Harcourts Way is the first component of the Academy [Sales Programme](/courses/sales/sales-programme).

 The full Sales Programme for new to the industry consultants incorporates approximately 3 – 4 days completing online tasks prior to attending 4 days classroom training.
-Students then commence the [iStart](/courses/sales/istart) programme consisting of 12 in-the-field workshops and during this time students return to the classroom to complete [Agent of Change](/courses/sales/sales-programme/agents-of-change).
+Students then commence the [iStart](/courses/sales/istart) programme consisting of 12 in-the-field workshops and during this time students return to the classroom to complete [Graduate Day](/courses/sales/sales-programme/graduate-day).

 Participants may return at no charge within 12 months to attend the course again.